 Jennet is the daughter of the Witchfinder of Mercia and East Anglia.
-Whilst her father roams the countryside in search of heretics, Jennet is left behind to be schooled by her Aunt Isobel.
-But her aunt's style of scientific enquiry soon attracts the attention of the witchfinders and she is burned at the stake.
-In her dying moments, Isobel begs Jennet to devote her life to overturning the Parliamentary Witchcraft Act.
+Whilst her father roams the countryside in search of heretics, Jennet is left behind to be schooled by her aunt Isobel in the New Philosophy principally expounded by Isaac Newton.
+But her aunt's style of scientific enquiry soon attracts the attention of the witchfinders.
+To save her aunt, Jennet travels to Cambridge to seek the help of Newton himself.
+Isobel is burned at the stake but in her dying moments, begs Jennet to devote her life to overturning the Parliamentary Witchcraft Act.

 This is a historical romp that makes most other novels bearing that description seem like a retroactive wriggle - DAILY MAIL 23.03.07 - Tom Cox

 an absolute delight...Seldom does one come across a story that works on so many levels.
 Not only does it satisfy by being a highly entertaining yarn detailing the picaresque, pillar-to-post adventures of its admirable and highly likeable protagonist, Jennet Stearne, it stands too as a sharply observed post-modernist satire that focuses upon the age-old tensions that both bind and divide us - religion and science... a hugely affable work, and a great pleasure to read. - SFREVU - John Berlyne